About Church of Jesus Christ Sites

 The Church of Jesus-Christ of Latter-Day Saints was founded in 1830, in the State of New York, by Joseph Smith, Jun.
 It is also nicknamed the Mormon Church, after the Book of Mormon.
 The LDS Church is one of the fastest growing religions in the world, with about 13 million members as of 2005.

-The LDS Church has built many beautiful temples and other structures, many of which are famous throughout the world, including the Salt Lake Temple, and the Salt Lake Mormon Tabernacle, home of the Mormon Tabernacle Choir.
+The LDS Church has built many beautiful temples and other structures, many of which are famous throughout the world, including the Salt Lake Temple, and the Salt Lake Mormon Tabernacle, home of the Tabernacle Choir at Temple Square.
 In addition a large number of historic sites relavent to the Church's colorful and dynamic history have been preserved by the LDS Church.

 Temple Square in Salt Lake City is the headquarters of the church.
 With the temple and tabernacle, acres of beautiful gardens and many points of historical interest, Temple Square is a popular tourist destination, with more visitors annually than the Grand Canyon or Yellowstone National Park.